-- Reserve materials are held at the Circulation/Reserves Desk on the first floor of the library
+- Reserve materials are held at the Circulation/Reserves Desk in the library on the first floor of the LeFrak Center.

 - Only one copy of a literary work (a novel, short story collection, play, or poetry) is placed on reserve; second or multiple copies remain in the stacks and circulate for the semester.